zeneanand/IDAI103-1000442-ZENE-SOPHIE-ANAND-SA/README.md

 ### 🧮 Stage 2: Model Integration & Tuning

-Configured the Google Gemini 1.5 Pro API.
+Configured the Google Gemini API.
 Experimented with hyperparameter tuning:

 * **Temperature (0.3 - 0.4):** Found to be the optimal sweet spot.
 It keeps the AI conservative and safe regarding physical exercises while allowing enough creativity for tactical advice.
 * **Top P (0.9):** Allows for a natural, encouraging coaching vocabulary.